ppatierno/amqp-kafka-demo/README.md

     mvn package -Pbuild-docker-image

 After the build, an _enmasseproject/kafka-consumer-webui_ image is available in the local Docker registry and the OpenShift resources files in the target directory.

+Before explaining the steps for having the application up and running, just point out that a "one click" deployment script is available :

+    bash kafka_app_deploy.sh

 This application can be configured in terms of consumer group and topic to read from; this configuration is provided through a ConfigMap that need to be deployed in the
 OpenShift cluster before deploying the entire application.